Our Administrative Team…

 Necole first joined CIS in 1995 after graduating from California State University Northridge with a Bachelor’s Degree in Psychology.
 She came on board as a Resource Counselor in our vocational Community Integration Training (CIT) Program, and has also served as a Resource Counselor and Coordinator in our Independent Living Program.
 After a two year stint as a Family Services Coordinator with Head Start in Utah, Necole returned to sunny Southern California and to Community Interface Services to head up a great team in the Independent Living & Supported Employment Programs.
 Most recently, Necole earned a Master’s Degree in Nonprofit Leadership and Management from the University of San Diego.
 Currently a Special Projects Director, Necole says, “I am proud to be a part of the quality support we have given and continue to give to the people we serve."

 Kristine Simpson, Program Director

 Kristine studied earned her Bachelor’s Degree in Communicative Disorders from San Diego State University where she studies and speech, language and hearing and also attained fluency in American Sign Language.
-On staff since 1998, Kristine started out as a Resource Counselor in the Fallbrook area for our Community Integration Training (CIT) Program.
+On staff since 1998, Kristine started out as a Resource Counselor in the Fallbrook area for the Community Integration Training (CIT) Program.
 Kristine moved up the vocational services ranks to become a Program Coordinator and then, in 2007, took over the program reins as CIT Supervisor.
 Since then she has supervised multiple programs, and been involved in several agency-wide special projects.
 In her current position as Program Director, Kristine says she finds satisfaction in assisting people with challenges every day.